RonyAlvarez/CityComparison/README.md

 #City Comparison

-This is a simple application that compares US cities.
+This is a simple web application that compares US cities.